 If you can answer yes to all three things, then water is just the last factor that can take your coffee from good to divine.

-There are many theories about water, and the coffee world still has a lot to learn when it comes to the subject.
+There are many theories about water, and the coffee world still has a lot to learn about the subject.

-For the common coffee lover, however, the most important thing to do is to stop using water directly from the tap.
+However, the most important thing to do for the common coffee lover is to stop using water directly from the tap.
 Whether to buy bottled water, use a filter pot or mix your own from scratch depends on where in the country you live and how much resources you are ready to invest.

-Although TDS is not the most accurate way to measure water, it is by far the easiest and cheapest solution.
+Although TDS is not the most accurate way to measure water, it is the easiest and cheapest solution.

-In addition to being miserable for coffee, most tab water is also harmful to electric kettles and bathrooms due to the large amount of lime.
-The water utilities in the country have actually begun to consider softening the water to help the community save huge amounts of maintenance.
+In addition to being miserable for coffee, most tab water is also harmful to electric kettles and bathrooms due to a large amount of lime.
+The country’s water utilities have actually begun to consider softening the water to help the community save huge amounts of maintenance.
 But until that happens, we coffee lovers must do the hard work themselves.